openfoodfacts/robotoff/doc/references/package.md

 ## Install

-Robotoff is currently compatible with Python 3.9 and 3.10.
+Robotoff is currently compatible with Python 3.9.
 Robotoff can be installed [following dev install doc](../how-to-guides/deployment/dev-install.md)

 ## Play with the Open Food Facts dataset